arskom/spyne/doc/source/tutorial/helloworld.rst

             for i in xrange(times):
                 yield 'Hello, %s' % name

-As the name implies, when returning an iterable, you can use any type of python iterable.
+When returning an iterable, you can use any type of python iterable.
 Here, we chose to use generators.

 Deploying the service using SOAP
 --------------------------------

 Now that we have defined our service, we are ready to share it with the outside world.

-Rpclib has been tested with several other web servers, This example uses the python's stock simple wsgi web server; any WSGI-compliant server should work.
+We are going to use the ubiquitious Http protocol as a transport, using a Wsgi-compliant http server.
+This example uses Python's stock simple wsgi web server.
+Rpclib has been tested with several other web servers.
+Any WSGI-compliant server should work.

 This is the required import. ::